MSCS-Montet/MSCS-Montet/README.md

 - 📫 How to reach me jmontet@southeastmn.edu

 ### Note
-Sure, it was lame to use the default icons for the profile, but I'm a newbie here in GitHub (as of early 2022).
+Sure, it was lame to use the default icons for the profile, but I'm a newbie.
 Those of us that work alone simply don't need much in the way of change management - but I'm learning.

 Rock on, fellow travelers.
 Stay frosty.